See Page 1 |

 December 2020 issue of QST magazine contains an article reprint from the

-Pueblo sailor Ralph McClintock (K1SCQ) who, along with 82 shipmates, were taken
+USS Pueblo sailor Ralph McClintock (K1SCQ) who, along with 82

-prisoner by North Vietnam on January 23, 1968.
-He gave a first-hand account of captivity
+shipmates, were taken prisoner by North Vietnam on January 23, 1968.
+He gave a first-hand

-that lasted until December 23rd of that year.
-The following year
+account of captivity that lasted until December 23rd of that year.
+The following

-Jane had her smiling face photographed while posing atop an anti-aircraft gun
+Hanoi Jane had her smiling face photographed while posing atop

-and explained what they were really doing, resulting in severe punishment of the
+published the photos and explained what they were really doing, resulting in severe

-men.
-The media has been traitorous for a long time.
+punishment of the men.
+The media has been traitorous for a long time. (* login

 Triad RF Systems has announced the development

-Model TTRM2005D is a solid-state-power amplifier (SSPA) that operates at a frequency
+target="_top"> Model TTRM2005D is a solid-state-power amplifier (SSPA) that operates

-a variety of signal types, from simple CW/FM signals to complex, highly modulated
+use and supports a variety of signal types, from simple CW/FM signals to complex,

 systems perform comprehensive measurement and test in a controlled environment.